Why this challenge?

 The WDCD Clean Energy Challenge covers a period of a year, from the open call for submissions to the implementation of the winning ideas.
 Each phase of the challenge is a step forward in developing the submitted ideas into impactful design, products or services that can push the transition to clean energy.

 After all entries have been submitted a special selection committee in each city will establish a list of nominations.
-Nominated teams will be announced for Amsterdam, Delhi, Nairobi, México City and São Paulo on 14 December 2018.
+Nominated teams will be announced for Amsterdam, Delhi, Nairobi, México City and São Paulo on on the 25th of January 2019.

-The nominated teams get the opportunity to process the feedback and refine their ideas for re-submission on the 24th of January 2019.
+The nominated teams get the opportunity to process the feedback and refine their ideas for re-submission from the 25th of January until the 10th of February 2019.

 During the WDCD live event in Mexico City, 5 & 6 March 2019, an international jury will select and announce the winning projects of the Clean Energy Challenge in the categories student, professional and start-up.